Quick Answer

 - Variable annuities usually do not move through ACATS.
 The contract stays with the issuing insurer; the "transfer" is a change of broker-dealer of record.
 A tax-free-exchange swap is a separate surrender-and-reissue event.

-- A change of address notifies both old and new address as an anti-fraud control, and a sudden unexplained change for a senior is a red flag to escalate before processing.
+- A change of address notifies the OLD address, each joint owner, and the responsible representative, not both addresses.
+A sudden unexplained change for a senior is a red flag to escalate before processing.

 - The recruiting educational communication is FINRA-prepared; the firm only delivers it within the 3-month window.
 Drafting a home-made version does not satisfy the rule.